dfinity/dre-airflow/README.md

 * local testing story (unit tests)
 * CI/CD pipeline story

-## Continuous integration and deployment
+## Quality assurance

 *TBD*.
+We do not yet have a pipeline to run automated tests.

+Targets:

+* ruff validation and fixups
+* mypy validation
+* automated unit tests
+* git presubmit implementing all the above
+* integration tests
+* Gitlab pipeline validating all the above

+## Continuous delivery

-We do not yet have a pipeline to run automated tests or to create artifacts that will be deployed to production, largely because we do not have a production Airflow setup yet.
+*TBD*.
+We do not yet have a pipeline to create artifacts that will be deployed to production, largely because we do not have a production Airflow setup yet.

+* Settle on artifact format and repository.
+* Come up with pipeline to build artifacts and upload them.
+* Come up with workflow to deploy artifacts.

 ## Local development environment setup